Itsparththing/SpamGuard-Automated-Spam-Detector/README.md

  "{\"result\": [1.0, 0.0, 1.0]}"
 ```

+This program sends a POST request to a machine learning model deployed on Azure Container Instances (ACI) at a specified URL (url).
+The request includes input data (data) in JSON format.
+- The spam variable is a dictionary with a single key spam and a list of binary values representing spam or not spam.
+- The input_data variable is the input data in JSON format.
+It contains a single key data with a list of three strings representing text messages.
+Two sets of headers are defined.
+The first only specifies the content type as JSON.
+The second set of headers is used when deploying the machine learning model on Azure Kubernetes Service (AKS).
+It includes the content type and the service key for authentication.
+The requests.post() method is called to send the input data to the specified URL with the headers included.

 ### Importance of Spam Detection
 Spam Detection refers to the process of identifying and filtering out unwanted or unsolicited messages, particularly in email communication.
 Spam messages can include a variety of content, such as advertisements, phishing attempts, malware, and fraudulent schemes.